 - Build people up in front of their peers

 - Basic drives

 - The whole world over we all have the exact same drives: learn them and you can influence people no matter the culture

-- The whole world we all want to be: cherished, respected, loved, praised
+- The whole world over we all want to be: cherished, respected, loved, praised

 Intercultural communication is a subset of social skills.